 Ireland first entered the Eurovision Song Contest in 1965.
-The country famously won four out of five contests in the 1990s and became the first country to win three times in a row.
-Ireland has won the Eurovision Song Contest a record seven times in total.
+The country famously won 4 out of 5 contests in the 1990s and became the first country to win 3 times in a row.
+Ireland has won the Eurovision Song Contest a record 7 times in total.

 Johnny Logan became Ireland's second Eurovision winner with What's Another Year? in 1980 before going on repeat this success in 1987 with Hold Me Now.
 Logan became the only singer to win the contest twice as a singer, a record he still holds.

-The 1990s were Ireland’s golden era in the Eurovision Song Contest, where the country won the competition four times in five years, a record no country has come close to beating since.
+The 1990s were Ireland’s golden era in the Eurovision Song Contest, where the country won the competition 4 times in 5 years, a record no country has come close to beating since.

 Since its debut Ireland has only missed the contest twice, in 1983 and 2002.